Face numbers of uniform triangulations of simplicial complexes: Uniform triangulations

 The transformation of the $h$-vector of $\Delta$ under barycentric, edgewise and interval subdivision was studied in \cite{BW08, BW09, AN20}, respectively, where combinatorial interpretations of the coefficients which appear in Equation~(\ref{eq:mainA}) were found.
 By a simple application of the recurrence (see Proposition~\ref{prop:coef}) for these coefficients, we generalize the interpretations in the first and third cases to that of the $r$-colored barycentric subdivision in Section~\ref{sec:transform} (see Proposition~\ref{prop:csdr-coef}).
 Useful formulas for the $h$-polynomial of the barycentric and edgewise subdivisions of an $(n-1)$-dimensional simplicial complex $\Delta$ are

 (see \cite[Equation~(3.5)]{BW08}) and

 (see \cite[Section~4]{Ath14} and references therein), where we have used the standard notation

 for $g(x) \in \RR[x]$.
 The main results of~\cite{BW08} and~\cite{Jo18}, respectively, show that barycentric subdivision transforms $h$-polynomials with nonnegative coefficients to polynomials with only real roots and that the $r$-fold edgewise subdivision has this property, provided $r$ is larger than the dimension of $\Delta$.
-We deduce these results from Theorem~\ref{thm:mainB} in Section~\ref{sec:roots}.
+We deduce these results from Theorem~\ref{thm:mainB} in Section~\ref{sec:apps}.
 The fact that the $r$-colored barycentric subdivision has the same property for every $r$ follows from the result of~\cite{BW08} for barycentric subdivisions and \cite[Theorem~4.5.6]{Bre89} or \cite[Corollary~3.4]{Zh20} (see Proposition~\ref{prop:csdr}).

 All triangulations of $\Delta$ we have discussed here are uniform, since their restrictions to faces of $\Delta$ are triangulations of the same kind.
 For more information on their combinatorics (in particular, for combinatorial interpretations of their local $h$-polynomials), see \cite[Section~4]{Ath16a} \cite[Section~3.3]{Ath18} and references therein.
-Another very interesting and motivating example of uniform triangulation, namely the antiprism triangulation \cite[Section~Appendix~A]{IJ03}, will be studied in the forthcoming paper~\cite{ABK20+}.
+Another very interesting and motivating example of uniform triangulation, namely the antiprism triangulation \cite[Section~Appendix~A]{IJ03}, has been studied more recently in~\cite{ABK20+}.